Star Fox: Assault: Synopsis

-After the death of his uncle Andross, Andrew Oikonny assumes leadership of the planet Venom's remaining troops and begins a rebellion.
+One year after the death of his uncle Andross, Andrew Oikonny assumes leadership of the planet Venom's remaining troops and begins a rebellion.
 General Pepper orders an attack on Oikonny's forces, hiring the Star Fox team to assist the Cornerian Army.
-During the battle, Oikonny's flagship is destroyed by an insectoid creature, which attacks the Star Fox team.
-After Fox destroys the creature, he recovers its damaged Core Memory unit and turns it over to Slippy's father Beltino for research.
-Beltino explains the creature is a member of a race of robotic insectoids called Aparoids, one of which ravaged the Cornerian fleet seventeen years prior.
+During the battle, Oikonny's flagship is destroyed by a robotic insectoid creature that attacks Star Fox.
+After Fox destroys the creature, he recovers a damaged Core Memory unit and turns it over to Slippy's father, Beltino, for research.
+Beltino explains the creature is a member of a race of cybernetic insectoids called Aparoids, one of which ravaged the Cornerian fleet seventeen years prior.
 Fearing an invasion, Beltino asks Star Fox to recover an undamaged Core Memory so that they might find a way to stop the Aparoids.

-Lured by a false distress signal, the Star Fox team are deceived by Pigma, who tricks them into destroying a giant Aparoid so he can steal its Core Memory and sell it on the black market.
-Wishing to find Pigma, the team attack the base of his former cohorts, Star Wolf, and get them to reveal his hideout's location.
-However, by the time Team Star Fox arrive to Pigma's hideaway, he has already been infected by the Aparoids and they are forced to kill him.
-The Core Memory Pigma had stolen is then sent to Beltino for analysis.
+Lured by a distress signal, Star Fox is deceived by Pigma, who tricks them into destroying a giant Aparoid so he can steal its Core Memory and sell it on the black market.
+Wishing to find Pigma, Star Fox attacks the base of his former cohorts, the Star Wolf team, and get them to reveal his hideout's location.
+However, by the time Star Fox arrives at Pigma's hideaway, he has already been infected by the Aparoids and they are forced to kill him.
+The stolen Core Memory is then sent to Beltino for analysis.
 While Star Fox prevents an Aparoid assault on Sauria, Corneria is left nearly defenseless, with the Aparoids breaching the planet and infecting General Pepper.
-The team returns to contain the threat, aided by the unexpected arrival of Star Wolf, who seek to eliminate their common enemy.
+Star Fox returns to contain the threat, aided by the unexpected arrival of Star Wolf, who seek to eliminate their common enemy.